 The part-payment amount is deducted from the principal outstanding when you make the partial payment.
-After minimizing your interest outgo, the savings you earn depend on the timing and amount of the part payment.
-It is not good to make a small part payment, especially if the bank or the lender has prepayment charges.
+After minimising your interest outgo, the savings you earn depend on the timing and amount of the part payment.
+It is not good to make a small part payment, especially if the financial institution charges you extra for prepayment.

 If your bank or financial institution levies prepayment charges on every transaction, you can still benefit by paying back a substantial amount regularly.
 The interest you save on the whole will be much more.
-The only drawback in part-payment is that banks may not permit you to do so on specific types of loans, especially personal loans.
+The only drawback in part-payment is that banks may not permit you to do so on specific types of loans.
 They set a lock-in period on the term and the part payment amount.

-Prepayment is a facility that lets you repay the loan in part or complete before the end of the loan tenure.
+Prepayment is a facility that lets you repay the loan in part or full, before the end of the loan tenure.
 Most banks allow you to prepay the outstanding principal amount after one year.
 This repayment schedule helps you save a lot on interest.
 Let us understand this with the help of an example.

 However, some banks impose a penalty of 2% to 5% for loan foreclosure.
 This fee is charged on the outstanding principal amount.
 You can better understand the figures by using an online EMI calculator.
 The calculator estimates the cost of the loan and your savings with the prepayment facility.
 Just fill in the loan amount, interest rate, tenure, processing fee, method of prepayment, and foreclosure charges to get the required results.

 To foreclose or pre-close a loan, the borrower must apply to the respective lending institution or bank.
-The lender will calculate the foreclosure balance after considering the total outstanding obligations, the remaining term of the loan, and interest paid.
-If the calculations and the amount is satisfactory, you can pay off the amount and close the loan.
+The lender will calculate the foreclosure balance after considering the total outstanding obligations, the remaining term of the loan, and the interest paid.
+If the calculations and the amount are satisfactory, you can pay off the amount and close the loan.

-Depending on the lender's terms, a personal loan usually has a one-year lock-in period.
+Depending on the lender's terms, a Personal Loan usually has a one-year lock-in period.
 You can prepay the balance and settle the loan account after this time.
 Ensure you collect the “No-dues” certificate and original documents from the bank or lending institution after settlement.